 Our firsthand experience of working with underprivileged communities has done away with any illusions we may have started out with.
 And yet, we have emerged more hopeful for the future.
 Where obstacles stand in the way of meaningful change, we see opportunities for creativity and growth.
 Where resources are scant, we see potential to use what is right here at hand.

-“After 8 months of research in 2011, the first expedition was set for 1 January 2012.
+After eight months of research in 2011, the first expedition was set for 1 January 2012.
 This 250 day trip laid the foundations for some of the primary towns and projects we would connect with each year.